MichaelCurrin/code-cookbook/recipes/fonts/README.md

 ## Yakuake

 The shell looks broken on Linux Lite.
+Regardless of whether using the Powerline prompt.

 Edit profiles and make sure to edit current profile and reselect a mono font.